-The assessment mix of each course of this module is defined for each course separately.
-The final mark for the module is the average of the marks for each course weighted by the credits and truncated after the first decimal.
+The overall grade of the module is the average of the grades for each course weighted by the credits and truncated after the first decimal.

 - understands and analyzes the central role of information as an economic good, a production factor, and a competitive factor, - · identifies, evaluates, prices, and markets information goods, - · evaluates informations flows and the value of information in an interdisciplinary context, - · works out solutions in teams, - transfers models from Business Administration to situations in business whose basic conditions are changed due to the implementation of information and communication technology, - applies methods from Business Administration (Decision theory, game theory, operations research, etc.) to questions of Information Engineering and Management, - · analyzes the potential to automize the decision making process in businesses by data bases, - · describes the process to extract relevant data for decision making from operational accounting systems.